Estimated reading time: 7 minutes

 What makes you feel fabulous, stunning, creative, delicious?
 Beyond exercising, is it going to the beach, playing with your dog, doing something creative like painting?
 What about going on a hike or listening to music?
 I want you to brainstorm on a list of things that really fill you up.
 Having them written down they will become an excellent reference for those times when you might be down and your creative mind is blocked.

 Use these activities and create rituals; then schedule meetings with yourself to take care of yourself.
 Literally, block that time out on your calendar and don’t cancel or postpone.
-Make yourself a priority.
+Make yourself and developing love fitness a priority.

 By filling yourself up, you come to the relationship not expecting your partner to fill you up.
 Being at least 80% of the way to total happiness gives your partner the ability to be the whipped cream on the top.